metalichen/metalichen.github.io/_pages/service.md

 * Participated in the Quality Assurance visit (an external review of the department that all university departments across Canada undergo every 4 years),
 * Helped in organizing the annual [Dr. R.E.
 Peter Biology Conference](https://peter.biology.ualberta.ca/2021-r-e-peter-online-conference/).
 The conference is run by grad students of the department and features student presentations, workshops, and public talks.

+In the **before-covid times**, I co-organized live events for the grad students: the weekly BGSA Coffee Hour, and 2020 Candidacy Exam Workshop.

 ### EDI (Equity Diversity Inclusion) Efforts

 I am a member of the [EDI Committee](http://grad.biology.ualberta.ca/bgsa/edi/) at the BGSA.
 In 2019-2021, the committee: